Indian Administrative Service: Career progression

+↑ Purchasing power parities (PPP) dollars for comparison.; ↑ IAS officers of the designations additional chief secretary and special chief secretary draw same pay as the chief secretary of the state but not same protocol.; ↑ IAS officers of the designation Special Secretary to the Government of India or secretary-equivalent draw the same pay as a secretary to the Government of India but not same protocol.; 1 2 3 4 5 Subject to empanelment in union government; ↑ Alternate designations – Regional commissioner, revenue divisional commissioner.; 1 2 3 4 5 6 7 8 Alternate designations and nomenclature can differs from state to state.; ↑ Alternate designations – District collector, district officer, deputy commissioner.; ↑ Alternate designations – Chief development officer, district development officer, project director of DRDA, DUDA, IRDP etc., additional district collector, joint collector, additional deputy commissioner, CEO of zila parishad.; ↑ Alternate designations – Deputy collector, sub-divisional officer, sub-collector, joint magistrate, assistant commissioner; ↑ Under training position; three-month assignment.;

-Upon retirement, high ranking IAS officers have occupied constitutional posts such as the Chief Election Commissioner of India, the Comptroller and Auditor General of India, and the chairperson of the Union Public Service Commission (UPSC).
+Upon retirement, high ranking IAS officers have occupied constitutional posts such as the chief election commissioner of India, the comptroller and auditor general of India, and the chairperson of the Union Public Service Commission (UPSC).
 They have also become members of administrative tribunals, such as the National Green Tribunal and the Central Administrative Tribunal, as well as chiefs of regulators including the Telecom Regulatory Authority of India, the Securities and Exchange Board of India, and the Reserve Bank of India.
 If a serving IAS officer is appointed to a constitutional post such as Comptroller and Auditor General of India, Chief Election Commissioner of India or chairperson of UPSC or as head of a statutory authority, such as the National Commission for Women or the Central Information Commission, he or she is deemed to have retired from service.

 IAS officers can also be deputed to private organisations for a fixed tenure under Rule 6(2)(ii) of the Indian Administrative Service (Cadre) Rules, 1954.